nehalsinghmangat/pykal/README.md

 # pykal: From Theory to Python to ROS

-> _"Cross a river once, swim; cross a river twice, find a boat; cross a river thrice, build a bridge."_  — old Punjabi saying
+> _"Cross a river once, swim; cross a river a thousand times, build a bridge."_  — Punjabi saying

-pykal is a Python development framework that bridges the chasm between theoretical control systems and their implementation in hardware.
-Designed for hobbyists, students, and academics alike, this framework won't cure cancer, but it can do the next best thing: make building robots easier.
+**pykal*** is a Python development framework that bridges the chasm between theoretical control systems and their implementation in hardware.
+Designed for hobbyists, students, and academics alike, this framework won't cure cancer, but it can do the next best thing: make controlling robots easier.

 To get started, or to explore what this framework has to offer, click here: [Quickstart](https://pykal.readthedocs.io/en/latest/quickstart_index.html).